Glossary

 U

-- Uniform: a type of variable that is uniform for each vertex.
+- Uniform: a type of variable that is uniform across each vertex.

 V